Mobile Menu

 Research Description:

-Technology development and engineering risk; assessment of complex technologies that may support decarbonization of the energy system.
-Fission and fusion systems R&D; reactor safeguards, regulatory policy and proliferation risk; Research employs process modeling, systems engineering, engineering economics, and quantitative risk and decision analysis.
+Technology development and engineering risk; assessment of technologies to support decarbonization of the energy system; fission and fusion systems R&D; reactor safeguards, regulatory policy and proliferation risk; process modeling, systems engineering, engineering economics, and quantitative risk and decision analysis.

 Dimitrios Fraggedakis